AbstractSter/cpnt262-reactivity-and-events/README.md

 ## Author: Sterling Smith

 ### [Deployed Site](https://hilarious-macaron-540ea4.netlify.app)
+- Page taken down from Netlify for being inactive for 7 days

 ### Search/Research Notes
 - Taking the time to research the syntax that is needed for the task at hand.
 Then using that syntax to further narrow your search.